ibm-cloud-docs/cis/add-domain.md

 1. Wait for propagation and verify:

-   1. DNS changes can take **24–48 hours**, or in rare cases up to **72 hours**, to propagate globally.
+   * DNS changes can take **24–48 hours**, or in rare cases up to **72 hours**, to propagate globally.
-   1. Use `dig` or `nslookup` to confirm that the domain now resolves with CIS name servers.
+   * Use `dig` or `nslookup` to confirm that the domain now resolves with CIS name servers.
-   1. The CIS console automatically detects when delegation is complete, and the domain status changes from **Pending** to **Active**.
+   * The CIS console automatically detects when delegation is complete, and the domain status changes from **Pending** to **Active**.

-1. Optionally, re-enable DNSSEC:

-   1. After propagation, re-enable DNSSEC at your registrar if required.
-   1. Use the DS records provided by CIS to complete DNSSEC setup.
+1. Optionally, after propagation, re-enable DNSSEC at your registrar if required.
+Use the DS records provided by CIS to complete DNSSEC setup.

 1. Confirm DNS functionality: